 2. The impact that raw materials have on plastic items:

 The color and sheen of final plastic objects are heavily impacted by the resin used to produce them.
-As a result, when constructing the plastic coloring formula, it is critical to consider the substance and color of the raw material itself.
-Because different resins have varying coloring abilities and some components show distinct colors in the plastic product itself, the design of the plastic coloring recipe must account for these considerations.
+Consider the substance and color of the raw material when constructing the plastic coloring formula.
+Account for varying coloring abilities of different resins and distinct colors in plastic components when designing the coloring recipe.

 Another factor to consider when attempting to match the color of plastics is the color and brightness of the raw material.
 This is particularly critical when working with white or light-colored plastics.
 To achieve satisfactory results when coloring plastics with low light resistance, weak light resistance, and easy color shift must be considered while considering the coloring formulation.
 When coloring polymers with strong light resistance, the formulation can be considered based on the original hue of the plastic.